wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 * Bug fix - format and settings fixes for almost all networks.

 = 2.0.12 =
-* Bug fix - Some Facebook connectivity isses.
+* Bug fix - Some Facebook connectivity issues.
 * Bug fix - Unselected Custom post types were still published in some cases.

 = 2.0.11 =